 The construction schedule will be determined prior to construction in consultation with the appointed construction contractor.
 The current timeframe for construction is estimated to be 12 - 24 months.
-It is envisaged that the proposed ash disposal facility must be ready to receive ash from the power station by the middle of the year 2015 2017.
+It is envisaged that the proposed ash disposal facility must be ready to receive ash from the power station by the middle of the year 2017.

-8.1.4 Extension of surface water / groundwater and biomonitoring monitoring network / points
+8.1.4 Extension of surface water / groundwater and biomonitoring network / points

 Monitoring will be commenced ahead of construction at all monitoring points as will be agreed by the station and the DWS, if necessary.
-The existing and recommended monitoring points are shown in Figure 8-1 to
+The existing and recommended monitoring points are shown in Figure 7-7 and Figure 7-8.
+The proposed location of monitoring points are shown in Figure 8-1.